-This guide answers common questions about expert reports on Peruvian law: what they are, when courts require them, what they include, how the process works, and how international counsel can obtain them for cross-border litigation.
+This guide answers the most common questions about expert reports on Peruvian law: what they are, when courts require them, what they include, how the process works, and how international counsel can obtain one for cross-border litigation.

 Why Do Foreign Courts Need Expert Reports on Peruvian Law?

 Foreign courts are not expected to know the laws of other countries.
-When Peruvian law is material to a case being heard in the United States, United Kingdom, Canada, or other jurisdictions, the court may require expert evidence to understand and apply Peruvian legal principles correctly.
+When Peruvian law is material to a case being heard in the United States, United Kingdom, Canada, or other jurisdictions, the court may require expert evidence to understand and correctly apply Peruvian legal principles.

 Common scenarios requiring Peruvian law expertise: